Management Accountant Job Description: Top Duties and Qualifications

 Read our editorial guidelines

-Before stepping into the role of Management Accountant, a candidate should have extensive experience working in more junior financial roles.
+Before stepping into the role of management accountant, a candidate should have experience working in more junior financial roles.
 These can include roles such as a staff or cost accountant, a junior auditor or a tax accountant.
 Other roles in financial institutions, such as banks, mortgage brokers or investment firms, may also be of benefit.

-Of course, when it comes to roles in major companies, previous experience as a Management Accountant at another organisation would be highly recommended.
+When it comes to roles in major companies, previous experience as a management accountant at another organisation would be highly recommended.

 There are two major accounting certifications recognised around the world as standard by senior accounting professionals.
 Both of these certifications require at least a relevant undergraduate degree to be completed before they can be undertaken.